-In 2011, my wife and I spent some time in Key West Florida for a few days.
-As we were driving through south Florida on our way back home, we stopped off at at nature preserve.
-We hiked back to a lake securely nestled away in a wooded area.
-As we walked toward the lake, I became aware of how distinctly different the sounds of the wildlife were from what we normally hear in our part of the country.
-As we rounded the corner and the lake came into view, I observed a scene full of exotic birds.
+In 2011, I spent some time in Key West Florida for a few days.
+As I was driving through south Florida on my way back home, I stopped off at at nature preserve.
+I hiked back to a lake securely nestled away in a wooded area.
+As I walked toward the lake, I became aware of how distinctly different the sounds of the wildlife were from what we normally hear in our part of the country.
+As I rounded the corner and the lake came into view, I observed a scene full of exotic birds.

 There was one bird in particular that caught my attention.
 Because I am not a wildlife expert, I can’t tell you what kind of bird I saw.
 It could have been a crane of some sort.
 I can tell you, however, that it was stunningly beautiful.
 It was white in color with a long slender body and neck.
 It also had a long dagger like beak.
 Each move it made was elegant and graceful.

 After observing the bird for a few minutes, I realized that it was on a mission of sorts.
 It was intently gazing into the water, looking for something while remaining still as a statue.
 Without warning in a split second, the bird thrust his sword like beak into the water, speared and swallowed a fish, and then resumed its statue like position.
 It all happened very quickly and gracefully.
 This bird knew how to fish!
 Just then, I had this thought: